She just "forgot" the rest of her clothes.

 , or even a cardigan

-), or what is worn underneath (underwear, a swimsuit, or is completely nude), as long as nothing else is being worn between them.
+), or what is worn underneath (underwear, a swimsuit, or nothing at all), just so long as nothing else is being worn between them.

 Now often this works, but just as often it can fall flat, especially